-All VBFS students bring their own snack and lunch and eat at the picnic tables on the playground or in classrooms when weather does not permit eating outside.
-Nutritious snacks are requested and may include fruits, vegetables, crackers, cheese, popcorn, nuts, and yogurt.
+All VBFS students bring their snacks and lunch and eat at the picnic tables on the playground or in classrooms when the weather does not permit eating outside.
+VBFS also partner's with YAY LUNCH! a local catering program that provides healthy lunches to our students from local restaurants.

+When bringing their lunch to school, parents are asked to provide nutritious snacks that may include fruits, vegetables, crackers, cheese, popcorn, nuts, and yogurt.
 PLEASE, no sodas or candy for snacks or lunches.
 Depending on the students in a class or school there may be some restrictions placed on what foods can be brought to school- please check with your teacher at the beginning of the year.